pjh6954/CodingTestPracticeDirectory/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: 📝 Feature request
-about: Suggest an idea for this project
+about: 해당 Repository에 건의하고 싶은 사항 👍 (Suggest an idea for this Repository)
 title: ''
 labels: ''
 assignees: ''

 ---

+**Target Application or Platform**
+ - Application(Project): in this repository (Optional)
+ - OS: [e.g. iOS, Windows, Linux]
+ - Dev Language: [e.g. Swift, Python, JS]

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]